WhatisThisFor12/OSINT/README.md

 - Junaid Iqbal

 # Preparing for OSINT
-- This requires the understanding of ** OSINT Framework ** in order to gather relevant information using various tools mentioned above.
+This requires the understanding of ** OSINT Framework ** in order to gather relevant information using various tools mentioned above.
+Also install following:

-- Kali Linux
+- Kali Linux 6.11.2-amd64
+- NMAP
+- NetCraft

 # Introduction
 The primary objective of this report is to provide an in-depth analysis of [NADRA.GOV.PK] (https://www.nadra.gov.pk based) on open source information.